 Method of assessment

-Grant Pooke, Contemporary British Art: An Introduction (Routledge 2010)
+Pooke, Grant (2010), Contemporary British Art: An Introduction (London: Routledge)

-1. Evaluate concepts (and chronologies) of the Postmodern with particular reference to painting, installation, sculpture and performance art practice from the post-war to the 1990s;
+- evaluate concepts (and chronologies) of the Postmodern with particular reference to painting, installation, land art, sculpture and performance art practice from the post-war to the 1990s;

-- describe influential and alternative approaches to ways of making and conceptualising art which have characterised the Postmodern period;
+- describe influential and alternative approaches to ways of making and conceptualising art which have broadly characterised the Postmodern period;

-4. Explore the demise of Modernism, and consider the plurality of art which followed as a partial response to earlier visual and critical orthodoxies.
+- explore the demise of Modernism, and consider the plurality of art practice and theories which followed as a partial response to earlier visual and critical orthodoxies.